Thursday, August 24, 2017

 Pit Bull Attacks Woman Same Day as Adopted Out

-This pit bull killed a woman just hours after being adopted out in Virginia Beach.
+This pit bull brutally attacked a woman just hours after being adopted in Virginia Beach.

-UPDATE 06/07/17: On May 31, Forever Home Rescue and Rehabilitation Center (FHRC) adopted out a 1.5 year old male, neutered pit bull named Blue.
+On May 31, Forever Home Rescue and Rehabilitation Center (FHRC) adopted out a 1.5 year old male, neutered pit bull named Blue.
 The dog arrived at the adopter's home wearing a shock collar.
-Seven hours later, its new owner, Linda, removed the shock collar.
-After doing so, the dog attacked and killed Linda's 90-year old mother.
-WAVY spoke to a woman who adopted Blue on April 22, but returned the pit bull to FHRC two days later due to its aggression.
+Seven hours later, its new owner, Linda Patterson, removed the shock collar.
+After doing so, the dog quickly attacked and killed Linda's 90-year old mother.
+WAVY-TV spoke to a woman who adopted Blue on April 22, but returned the pit bull to FHRC two days later due to its aggression.

 Linda had told FHRC the one "deal breaker," in the terms of adopting this pit bull, would be "aggression." - Kerry Dougherty, The Virginian-PilotTia Walke said Blue attacked her 26-year old nephew as soon as she let the dog out of its crate.
 The dog jumped on him, she said.
 "I had the leash and I was yanking and pulling as hard as I could to get the dog off,” Walke said.
 In a text message to FHRC she wrote: "I can't control him.
 And he's scaring me now."
 Walke described it to WTKR as a "very frightening experience."
 She quickly returned the dog to FHRC.
 A month later, the rescue adopted "reactive" Blue to Linda.